unitedstates/congress-legislators/README.md

 congress-legislators
 ====================

-Members of the United States Congress, 1789-Present, in YAML.
+Members of the United States Congress (1789-Present) and congressional committees (93rd Congress-Present) in YAML.

+This repository contains the following files:

 * legislators-current.yaml: Currently serving Members of Congress (as of last update).
 * legislators-historical.yaml: Historical Members of Congress (i.e. all Members of Congress except those in the current file).
 * legislators-social-media.yaml: Current social media accounts for Members of Congress.
+* committees-current.yaml: Current committees of the Congress, with subcommittees.
+* committees-historical.yaml: Historical committees of the Congress, with subcommittees, from the 93rd Congress (1973) and on.

 This database has been collected from a variety of sources: